Yachting Monthly

 Winter courses on Canaries

 In NYS we believe that there’s no such a thing as winter in sailing and you can always find a good place to enjoy your hobby any time throught the year.
-So we offer popular winter courses again, this time on Canary Islands, starting from Tenerife because of the best flight connections.
+So we started a cooperation with another RYA Training Center - Canary sail, which will be running all the RYA scheme on this beautiful archipelago for you.

 RYA Sailing Accreditation Rated as the World’s Best